Victonicy/Career_Change_Analysis/README.md

 ### Data Source
-The primary data set used for this analysis is the "Career_change_dataset" offering insights into
+The primary dataset used for this analysis is the Career_change_dataset, which offers insights into factors affecting career transitions.
+This dataset comprises over 30,000 records and 22 attributes, including details about age, gender, years of experience, education level, job satisfaction, skill gaps, and more.
+It was sourced from publicly available professional career studies and surveys, ensuring a diverse range of data points from various industries, educational backgrounds, and career stages.
+The dataset provides a robust foundation for exploring patterns in career changes and their underlying drivers.
+[Download here](https://www.kaggle.com/datasets/jahnavipaliwal/field-of-study-vs-occupation)

 ### Tools

-Mysql
+- Mysql (Data Cleaning, Filtering and Analysis)
+- Microsoft PowerBi (Data Visualization) [Download here](https://drive.google.com/file/d/1bS6mPNe77z9t_zkU6JD0yhYvowvKgjER/view?usp=drive_link)

 ### Database Setup

 ####
 The dataset was structured in a MySQL database, enabling robust querying and analysis.